libertylocked/GTAVMod_Speedometer/README.md

 by libertylocked

 ###IMPORTANT:
-Please update your ScriptHookV DotNet to v0.9 or above.
+Please update your ScriptHookV DotNet to v1.0.
 Read the troubleshooting section if it doesn't show up!

 ###v2.0: IT'S FINALLY HERE!
 Added ingame menu to adjust settings!
 No more tweaking with INI!
 HAVE FUN customizing your speedometer!